Opportunities for ministry and mission

 Need an informal chat about how best to serve?

-Why not contact one of our Vocations Advisers?
+Why not contact one of our Deanery Vocations Listeners?
 These are experienced people spread across the diocese who are able to talk through how you can best serve God.